Sterophonick/SimpleLight/README.md

 3. Take a blank file, and also add the Official Colecovision BIOS.
 4. Create col.gba in the PLUG folder.

-# EZ-FLASH OMEGA Kernel

 ### How to build

-The original developers of the EZ-Flash Omega kernel recommend using devkitARM_r47.
-Sometime after devkitARM_r50, any level of optimization began preventing PogoShell plugins from properly generating.
-The code has been adjusted since then to remove optimizations and so will compile and run properly on the most recent build of devkitARM (as of September 29, 2020).

-##### Compiling light and dark themes:
+1. Install devkitPro
+2. Set the following environment variables to their correct directories: `DEVKITPRO, DEVKITARM, LIBGBA`
-1. Comment or uncomment the "#define DARK" line in "draw.h".
+3. Comment or uncomment the `#define DARK` line in `draw.h`.
 If uncommented, a dark theme is generated.
-2. Set the following environment variables in system, or modify the value in build.bat, based on your installation path
-    ```PATH,DEVKITARM,DEVKITPRO,LIBGBA```
-3. Double click on build.bat under Windows.
-If everything is set up, you will get ezkernel.bin
+4. Run the command `make`.
+If done successfully, this should give you an `ezkernel.bin` file.
+5. Follow the installation instructions in the `!!!!!!!!!IMPORTANT!!!!!!!!!!!.TXT` file in the GBAtemp package.
+4. Update your flashcart and enjoy! :)